JZ0815/JZ0815.github.io/_posts/2023-06-23-SetUp-High-Availability-Kubernetes-Cluster-Using-kubeadm.md

 kubectl get pod,svc

 Congratulations, we set up a high availability kubernetes cluster.
 Technologies such as virtual ip, load balanceing (haproxy) are envolved.
+The process is challenging but paid off.